If you’re always waiting for the perfect time to start something new, you’ll never begin. Stop waiting for the perfect moment and start now.

 You may laugh at the amount of resistance you held onto for so long that hid a wonderful future.
 You may regret and wish you took action earlier, but if you’re moving forward, you’re already in the zone, and in the here and now.

-If you’d like to go deeper on finding your passion, check out my transformational program to IGNITE your energy, passion, and purpose.
+If you’d like to go deeper on finding your passion, check out my transformational program to IGNITE your health and happiness through diet, mindset, and positive action.

 It can be helpful to have some structure around starting something new.
 Being held accountable for your actions can also lead to greater results.